codeforboston/police-data-trust/frontend/.storybook/USAGE.md

 export const Default = Template.bind({})
 ```

-If there are different options available based on props, you can add them to the Default instance like this:
+If there are different options available based on props, you can add them to the Default story like this:

 ```tsx
 Default.args = {